 Just do it.
 Life is short.
 Make the plan.
 Do the thing.
 There are a ton of great resources from a diverse set of folks available online.
 I belong to several Facebook groups, and a quick google search is never too far away.

-What effect has the mobile lifestyle had on you?
 Is it easy to make friends or still have a social life out on the road?